Historical records matching John Aylmer, Bishop of London

 Summary

-Bishop John Aylmer (1521–1594) was an English clergyman and scholar who became the Bishop of London during the reign of Queen Elizabeth I. He was known for his strong support of the Elizabethan religious settlement, which aimed to establish a Protestant Church of England while avoiding the extremes of both Catholicism and Puritanism.
+John Aylmer (1521–1594), Ælmer or Elmer; was an English clergyman, constitutionalist and Greek scholar, who became the Bishop of London during the reign of Queen Elizabeth I. He was known for his strong support of the Elizabethan religious settlement, which aimed to establish a Protestant Church of England while avoiding the extremes of both Catholicism and Puritanism.

 As Bishop of London (from 1577), he was a strict enforcer of conformity to the Church of England, cracking down on Puritans and nonconformists.
 Despite being a humanist and well-educated, his authoritarian approach made him unpopular with more radical Protestants.